jacobLandefjall/Ticket-system/README.md

 mysql -u dbadm -p ticket_system < ticketing_system_backup.sql

+4. Set Up the .env File

+In the root directory of the project, create a .env file with the keys described in the Required Keys and .env File Setup section above.

-4. Start the Application
+5. Start the Application
 Run the following command to start the application: npm start

 Alternatively, if that doesn't work, you can manually start the server with: node index.js

-5. Access the Application
+6. Access the Application

 Open your browser and navigate to: http://localhost:1337

 You should now be able to access and interact with the ticketing system.

-6.Testing
+7.Testing
 Run Tests
 To run the unit and integration tests, execute the following command: npm test